 Milwaukee One-Key Tool Reporting

-Tool Reporting lets users and job site managers wirelessly synchronize with a web-based application whereby the user can upload tool data and history to track the success and timing of electrical terminations.
+Tool Reporting lets users and job site managers wirelessly synchronize with a web-based application whereby the user can upload tool data and history to track the success and timing of things like electrical terminations and other press or crimp actions.
 The software can work with daily uploads or even uploads at the end of the week (or at the end of a job—though that’s less helpful).

-The software can create custom reports that tell you exactly what you need to know and spot potential issues or problems before you leave the job site.
-The Milwaukee One-Key program will also assist in tracking the utilization and service intervals of the tool to maximize uptime and keep inventory lean.
+You can use the Milwaukee One-Key software to create custom reports that tell you exactly what you need to know.
+This also helps you spot potential issues or problems before you leave the jobsite.
+The Milwaukee One-Key program also assists in tracking the utilization and service intervals of your tools to maximize uptime and keep inventory lean.
 Got a Milwaukee Force Logic tool that was checked out of the crib but not used in the last week or so?
 Now, you can reclaim it and get it back into rotation instead of having it sit idle at the job site.

 Using Milwaukee One-Key Tool Reporting for Inspection Verification